SpaceVim/SpaceVim/README.md

 #### Modular configuration

-SpaceVim will load custom configuration from `~/.local.vim` and `.local.vim` in current directory.
+- SpaceVim will load custom configuration from `~/.local.vim` and `.local.vim` in current directory.
+- SpaceVim support `~/.SpaceVim.d/init.vim` and `./SpaceVim.d/init.vim`.

 here is an example: